Computer model locks in Commanders vs. Vikings picks, score prediction, SGP for NFL Week 14

 The quarterbacks should be the key Sunday in NFL Week 14 when the struggling Minnesota Vikings host the Washington Commanders.
 Minnesota's J.J.
 McCarthy is returning from a concussion, while Commanders star Jayden Daniels is returning from a dislocated elbow.
 Both teams have been floundering largely because of the quarterback situations, with the Commanders (3-9) coming in on a seven-game losing skid and and Vikings (4-8) having lost six of their past seven.

 Kickoff from U.S. Bank Stadium is set for 1 p.m.
-ET on FOX.
-The Vikings are 1.5-point favorites in the latest Commanders vs. Vikings odds and the total is set at 42.5 points.
+ET.
+The Commanders are 1.5-point favorites in the latest Commanders vs. Vikings odds, and the total is 43.5 points.
 Check out the top NFL picks from the SportsLine Projection Model, which simulates every NFL game 10,000 times, before placing any NFL bets of your own.

 Click here to bet Commanders vs. Vikings at BetMGM Sportsbook, where new users get either $150 in bonus bets if your first bet wins or up to $1,500 in bonus bets if your first bet loses: